YamanAlBochi/RealTimeSalesInsights/README.md

 This process is also known as data munging or data wrangling.
 We will do currency normalization, handling invalid values etc.

 5. Data Visualization with PoweR bI:
-The Dashboard will be attached in the repository for review and sales estimates.
+The Dashboard will be attached in the repository for review and sales estimates